jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

     ```

 5. 🧪 Test it out!
 Run this command in a **separate terminal**.
+   It will open JupyterLab in your browser automatically.
    Remember to activate the virtual environment again with `source .venv/bin/activate`
    any time you create a new terminal.
    You can keep this terminal open and running JupyterLab in the background!